 - iron, ironing board

-Tips: Having a rotary cutter and self-healing mat is not an absolute must, but if you are planning on making a lot of masks, this is really the only way to go.
+Tips: While a rotary cutter and self-healing mat are not absolute must-haves, I highly recommend both.
 It makes cutting fast and accurate especially when combined with a quilting ruler.
 And both are great tools to combat hand fatigue.

 - Cut the fabric so it measures 16″ x 10″ (approximately 40 cm x 25 cm)

 - Press flat, then fold in half horizontally.
 It should now be 8″ x 10″ (20 cm x 25 cm)

 - Press the fold and open back up